Bryan Emmerson, MDBoard Certified Orthopedic Surgeon

 - Goleta Valley Cottage Hospital Physician of the Year 2013

-- Western Orthopaedic Association Lloyd W. Taylor Award Recipient, October 2006
+- Western Orthopedic Association Lloyd W. Taylor Award Recipient, October 2006

-- Western Orthopaedic Association Esch Award Recipient, May 2006
+- Western Orthopedic Association Esch Award Recipient, May 2006

 - NIH/Stein Institute for Research on Aging Research Grant

 - Fellow of the American Academy of Orthopedic Surgeons

 - Fellow of the American Association of Hip and Knee Surgeons